We have a deep-rooted and secure culture of safeguarding

 - Medway Council Children’s Services – 01634 334466

 - Medway Local Authority Designated Officer – 01634 331065

 To contact our Chair of Governors, Mr Tony Saroy, please email email@example.com specifying ‘For the attention of Chair of Governors’.

 All our students can raise a concern with a member of staff.
 Each student has a form tutor whom they see daily.
 Our pastoral team consists of 7 Heads of Year and 3 Heads of School/Key Stage.
 Each Key Stage has 2 or 3 non-teaching pastoral support staff.
 We have 5 Mental Health First Aiders, 6 Learning Support Assistants, 3 ELSA practitioners and 2 Counsellors.

 Out of Hours

-Students who want to raise a welfare or safeguarding concern out of school hours (i.e. before 8am, after 4pm, at weekends and during school holidays) should email firstname.lastname@example.org rather than emailing teachers directly, as they may not respond.
+Students who want to raise a welfare or safeguarding concern out of school hours (i.e. before 8am or after 4pm on weekends) should email firstname.lastname@example.org rather than emailing teachers directly, as they may not respond.

 How does Safeguarding work at SJWMS?

 Our staff will always act in the best interest of children.
 All staff, not just teachers, identify students who need help or are at risk.
 Students quickly get the help they need because of the extensive support systems we have.
 Referrals are made to partner agencies in a timely way, and managed appropriately.